 The FMLA and CFRA both require covered employers to provide time off for personal illness, to attend to the illness of a family member and in connection with the birth or adoption of a child.
 Though this sounds simple, FMLA and CFRA issues are among the most litigated of all employment law cases and can result in large liabilities.
 Federal and California family and medical leave laws provide eligible employees with up to 12 weeks of time off per year for:

-The federal Family and Medical Leave Act also allows eligible employees to take up to 26 weeks per 12-month period to care for an ill or injured servicemember.
+The federal FMLA also allows eligible employees to take up to 26 weeks per 12-month period to care for an ill or injured servicemember.

-FMLA covers private employers with 50 or more employees on the payroll during each of any 20 or more calendar weeks in the current calendar year or the preceding calendar year, and all public employers regardless of the number of employees.
+The FMLA covers private employers with 50 or more employees on the payroll during each of any 20 or more calendar weeks in the current calendar year or the preceding calendar year, and all public employers regardless of the number of employees.
 This includes employees on the payroll who received no compensation, part-time employees, commissioned employees and employees on leave who are expected to return to active employment.
 Employees on layoff do not count.

 Employers with five or more employees are covered by California’s pregnancy disability leave (PDL) law.
 An employee who is disabled by pregnancy is eligible for up to four months of PDL.
-The length of the leave will be determined by the employee’s health care provider and will depend on the length of time that the employee is actually disabled by the pregnancy.
+The length of the leave will be determined by the employee’s health care provider and will depend on the length of time that the employee is disabled by the pregnancy.

 If an employer is covered by federal and state family and medical leave laws (FMLA/CFRA), an employee can take up to 12 weeks of unpaid, job-protected leave to bond with a newborn or a child placed with the employee for adoption or foster care - assuming the employee meets eligibility requirements.
 Leave must be taken within one year of the child’s birth, adoption or foster-care placement.